core-wg/comi/draft-ietf-core-comi.md

   * error-app-tag 'missing-input-parameter' is returned by the CoMI server when the input parameters of an RPC or action are incomplete.

-* error-tag 'unknown-element' is returned by the CoMI server when the CoMI client  tries to access a data node of a YANG module not supported, of a data node associated to an 'if-feature' expression evaluated to 'false' or to a 'when' condition evaluated to 'false'.
+* error-tag 'unknown-element' is returned by the CoMI server when the CoMI client  tries to access a data node of a YANG module not supported, of a data node associated with an 'if-feature' expression evaluated to 'false' or to a 'when' condition evaluated to 'false'.

 * error-tag 'bad-element' is returned by the CoMI server when the CoMI client  tries to create data nodes for more than one case in a choice.